How Mistakes on a Deed Can Impact Chain of Title

 The importance of making a correction arises, however, when you seek to transfer the property to someone else or to mortgage the property.
 A new buyer may refuse to accept title of the property because the previous deed is “outside the chain of title.”
 A lender may be unwilling to make you the loan for the same reason until the issue has been resolved.

-What is chain of title?
+What is Chain of Title?

 In Los Angeles County, documents filed after September 2009 can be searched by the names of the grantor (person transferring the property) or grantee (person receiving the property) or by the ten digit Assessor’s Identification Number assigned to the property.
 Documents filed prior to that may only be searched by the names of the grantor or grantee.